sgjava/c3l/README.md

 0x100-0x2fff (almost 8K) and VIC memory is used starting at 0x3000 for character set and 0x3800 for first screen.
 0x1000-0x1fff is viewed by the VIC as character ROM, but your program can use this memory, so it's not wasted.
+0x9000-0x9fff in bank 2 is also considered character ROM.

 allocVicMem() reserves a contiguous block of memory, thus allocVicMem(1) reserves VIC bank 0 and VIC bank 1.
 VIC bank 3 is in the gray area since some of it is